The best hotels in Dilijan

 Spring (April-May) is underrated.
 The forest is green and flowering, prices are lower at $60-130/night for most mid-range options, and Dilijan National Park is quieter than at any other point in the year.
 Bring a light waterproof. spring rain is common and can roll in fast.

-Dilijan's best neighborhoods
+Dilijan's best hotel regions

 Start with Old Town or Sharambeyan Street if it's your first visit.
 The forest-edge and national park zones are genuinely stunning, but you'll need a car to make the most of them.